Jesus and Pacifism

 By Andrew A. Fulford

 In recent decades, the ideal of pacifism has gone from the margins to the mainstream, first among liberal Protestantism and more recently among evangelicals as well.
 Frustrated with the misguided militarism of the Christian Right, many young Christians have turned to the works of Stanley Hauerwas, and John Howard Yoder, seeking a more authentic way to walk in the way of Jesus.

-If you are interested in a bulk order, we offer a 40% discount and $10 shipping for orders of 10+ books OR orders containing 5+ copies of a single book.
-We also offer a 50% discount and free shipping for orders with a gross retail value over $500.
-To place a bulk order, please contact [email protected]
+If you are interested in a bulk order, we offer a 50% discount and $10 shipping for orders of 10+ books OR orders containing 5+ copies of a single book.
+We also offer a 60% discount and free shipping for orders with a gross retail value over $500.
+To place a bulk order, please contact [email protected].

 About the Author